Episode 6 -- The Stamp Collector

 It rained.
 Thin, ceaseless rain clicking on the outer armour plates of the vertically landed Internationale.
 The ship rested on launch pad 07 of Kollontai's autonomous municipality.
 Isaac/Isabeau slept.
 Tali walked in circles in the ship's kitchen, side-eyeing the autocooker.
 Bubbles sighed.

 "I tell you they're fine, dammit!
 It's normal to be asleep after spending an hour on the operating table and being fed three metaphorical metric tonnes of sedatives.
 Calm down.
-What's in your mind, exactly?
+What's on your mind, exactly?
 It is not just about Isa.
-This is not the first time one you gets wounded."
+This is not the first time one of you gets wounded."

 Talasea threw her arms around.

 "Bubbles, didn't you get it?
 You used to be keener.
 I became a postwoman because I wanted to be left alone!
 Because I am fed up with running right and left, between the ruins of an empire that can't fucking die, between thousands of aspirant gods who are already half-dead.
 Because after a while all stars end up looking alike and because I need calm and tranquillity!
 Yes, the great surveyor, the blue damsel who spends her time criss-crossing the galaxy, yes, this one, she has had enough!
 I just wanted some vacation time, but no!
 What the hell did the Five Suns do to deserve such a community?
 Because frankly, between flowerpot-collecting AIs, ghost ships, feudal stations with crossbow-armed thugs, the degenerate children of the Sequence and the trapped stations, that's a whole goddamn lot!"

 The avatar on the post-it raised an invisible eyebrow.

 "Islands in the sky are always strange places."